 About Enel Green Power North America

-Enel Green Power North America Inc (EGP-NA), a subsidiary of Enel Green Power SpA is an alternative energy company that owns, operates, and develops renewable energy plants.
+Enel Green Power North America Inc (EGP-NA), a subsidiary of Enel Green Power SpA is an alternative energy company.
+It owns, operates, and develops renewable energy plants.
 The company generates electric power from hydro power, biomass, wind, solar, and geothermal sources.
 Its hydro projects include Boott, Crescent, Salmon Falls, Dexter, High Falls, Denley, Theresa, Walden, Port Leyden, Elk Creek and GeoBon, among others.
-EGP-NA’s wind projects comrpise Minnesota Wind, Buffalo Dunes, Smoky Hills, Castle Rock Ridge, Prairie Rose, and St. Lawrence, among others.
+EGP-NA's wind projects comrpise Minnesota Wind, Buffalo Dunes, Smoky Hills, Castle Rock Ridge, Prairie Rose, and St. Lawrence, among others.
 The company also owns and operates plants across the US and Canada.
 It has its operations in San Diego, Andover, Reno, and Washington, the US.
 EGP-NA is headquartered in Andover, Massachusetts, the US.

 About Shell WindEnergy